 2008 - The Department of Community Services, our partner in services provision, awarded us a one-time funding opportunity to enlarge our Day Program capacity at Penny Lane Enterprises.
 After extensive board discussion, research and assessment it was determined that we would purchase and operate a business as we were charged with ongoing operational costs.

 2010 - Using the capacity building funding, QASL purchased the only existing general store in Mill Village and renamed it the Riverbank General Store.
 The venture was an effort to provide people more opportunities for training and work in the retail and hospitality fields.
-QASL staff along with the clients, Riverbank staff and community volunteers worked diligently to renovate the store into what it is today; an independent small business comprised of an old-fashioned general store, cafe, and gift shop.
+QASL staff along with the clients, Riverbank staff and community volunteers worked diligently to renovate the storeto suit the needs of our programs at the time.

-Present - QASL is constantly evolving to meet the needs and interests of the people we support as well as our many community partners.
-We now have in excess of 70 staff in five locations within the community.
-We are proud to be celebrating over 50 years of providing choices and opportunity to people with diverse abilities in our communities.
+Present - QASL is constantly evolving to meet the needs and interests of the people who choose our servcies.
+We now have in excess of 70 staff in 7 locations within the community.
+We are proud to be celebrating over 55 years of providing choices and opportunities to people with disabilities throughout Queens County, and are looking forward to being a part of the changing landscape of Disability Supports in Nova Scotia.